Krein signatures of transfer operators for half-space topological insulators: Transfer operators of the planar models

 Also the transfer operators are diagonalized by partial Fourier transforms:

 with $2Lp\times 2Lp$ matrices given by

 with $A(k_2)$ and $B(k_2)$ given by \eqref{eq-ABk2}.
 The matrices $T_1^E(k_2)$ are $I$-unitary and analytic in $k_2$.
 Hence their spectrum is given by $Lp$ curves which are locally analytic and have Puiseux expansions at level crossings.
 These curves constitute the spectrum of the multiplication operator $\Uu_2T_1^E\Uu_2^*$ which is hence absolutely continuous.
 In most examples known to us \cite{ASV} as well as those dealt with in Section~\ref{sec-examples} the above strong hypothesis holds.
-However, in some instances such as the Laplacian on the honeycomb lattice (without staggered potential and spin orbit coupling) only the following holds true.
+Furthermore, adding a generic small perturbation to the Hamiltonian (more precisely, some further small hopping between the neighboring sites) will make the Strong Invertibility Hypothesis valid.
+Hence, on physical grounds there is no reason not suppose it to hold as effects resulting from the singularity of $A$ would not be structurally stable.
+However, in some particular models such as the Laplacian on the honeycomb lattice (without staggered potential and spin orbit coupling as in \cite{ASV}) only the following holds true.